Robert Richard Torrens: Early life

 Torrens was born in Cork, Ireland, on 31 May 1812.
 He was the only surviving son of Robert Torrens FRS and his first wife Charity Herbert née Chute.
 His father had this marriage nullified and in 1819 married again, to Esther Serle, an English heiress, and had his three children rebaptised to give them a form of legitimacy, Robert Richard's birth year being reset to 1814.

 Torrens was educated at Trinity College, Dublin, where he graduated BA 1835.
 His father had been appointed chairman of the London-based South Australian Colonization Commission, created in 1834 to oversee the new colony of South Australia, and the son moved to London in 1836 to work with his father and learn about customs collection by working as a landing waiter.
 Together they raised customs duties to finance the new colony, and promoted Irish investment and emigration.

-In 1839 he married Barbara Anson, daughter of Alexander Park, widow of Augustus George Anson and a niece of explorer Mungo Park.
+In 1839, he married Barbara Anson, daughter of Alexander Park, widow of Augustus George Anson and a niece of explorer Mungo Park.
 In that same year he was awarded an MA "by grace".

 South Australia

-In 1840 the couple left for South Australia, arriving on the Brightman in December 1840.
-In February 1841 Torrens was Collector of Customs at Adelaide, probably arranged by his father.
+In 1840, the couple left for South Australia, arriving on the Brightman in December 1840.
+In February 1841, Torrens was Collector of Customs at Adelaide, probably arranged by his father.
 He continued working as a customs official until 1852, obtaining a good working knowledge of the buying and selling of ships and shares in ships.

 He gained a reputation for unorthodoxy in his official dealings; he squabbled with shipowners and was censured for various irregularities and for not supporting some of Governor George Grey's policies, but these did not prevent him from assuming other official roles, nor did his unorthodoxy stop when he was in higher office.

 In the enlarged Legislative Council elected in July 1851, Torrens was one of the four official nominees nominated by the Governor, with the added title of Executive Councillor in 1855–57.
 He became Colonial Treasurer (a post he held until 1862) and Registrar-General of Deeds, one of the best paid offices in Australia, in 1852.

 When South Australia became self-governing colony in 1856 with the ratification of a new constitution by the British parliament via the Constitution Act 1856, Torrens became Treasurer of South Australia in the ministry of Finniss from 24 October 1856 to 21 August 1857, during which time he published drafts of his land reform bill.

 He also volunteered in the colonial artillery for 11 years, retiring as Lieutenant-Colonel in 1865.

+Torrens initially opposed the system of voting by secret ballot, which was first adopted by South Australia in 1856–1857; however, after seeing the results, he stated the system was, "the best and most rapid and facile mode of carrying on elections".